Glaferg/Russian-party-games/README.md

 # Russian-party-games
-A videogame about winning or trolling your friends relentlessly and winning
+A videogame about winning or trolling your friends relentlessly and winning.

+Process: